RomanShushakov/ai_platform/README.md

-# 🧠 AI Platform (Rust + MCP + RAG + Ollama)
+# 🧠 AI Platform Lab (Rust + MCP + RAG + Ollama)

-A minimal but **production-structured AI orchestration platform** built in Rust.
+A minimal but production-structured **AI platform and infra lab** built primarily in Rust.

-This project demonstrates how to:

-- Orchestrate LLM interactions
-- Dynamically select and execute tools
+This repository currently contains:

+- a modular Rust AI orchestration platform
-- Abstract tool transport (HTTP ↔ MCP)
+- MCP and HTTP tool integration
-- Abstract LLM backends (Ollama ↔ future vLLM)
-- Ground answers with retrieval (RAG)
+- RAG with markdown and embeddings-based retrieval
-- Build a clean, extensible backend architecture
+- Docker and local execution modes
+- the start of an infra-focused roadmap around Slurm, Ansible, Apptainer, and later k3s

 ---

 # 🎯 Project Goals

-This is **not just a demo chatbot**.
+This is not just a demo chatbot.

-Instead, the goal is to build:
+The goal is to build and explore:

-> A modular AI platform where LLM backends, retrieval backends, and tool systems are **fully swappable**
+> A modular AI platform where LLM backends, retrieval backends, and tool systems are swappable,

+while also using it as a hands-on lab for:

+- AI infrastructure
+- model serving and orchestration
+- retrieval pipelines
+- job scheduling
+- lightweight cluster operations
+- deployment patterns on personal hardware

+Target hardware for later infra experiments:

+- laptop
+- Raspberry Pi 4
+- Jetson Orin Nano

 ---